slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On creativity

 <!--
-> *"If you have an apple and I have an apple and we exchange apples then you and I will still each have one apple.
-But if you have an idea and I have an idea and we *exchange these ideas, then each of us will have two ideas."
--- George Bernard Shaw*
-> *"Nothing is more powerful than an idea whose time has come."
--- Victor Hugo*
-> *"There is one thing stronger than all the armies in the world, and that is an idea whose time has come."
--- Victor Hugo*
-> *"Consistency is the last refuge of the unimaginative."
--- Oscar Wilde*
-> *"An idea that is not dangerous is unworthy of being called an idea at all."
--- Oscar Wilde*
-> *"A new idea is delicate.
-It can be killed by a sneer or a yawn; it can be stabbed to death by a quip and worried to death by a frown on the right man’s brow."
--- Ovid*
-> *"Nothing is more dangerous than an idea when it is the only one you have."
--- Emile Chartier*
-> *"One’s mind, once stretched by a new idea, never regains its original dimensions."
--- Oliver Wendell Holmes*
-> *"If at first, the idea is not absurd, then there is no hope for it."
--- Albert Einstein*
-> *"I know quite certainly that I myself have no special talent.
-Curiosity, obsession and dogged endurance, combined with self-criticism, have brought me to my ideas."
--- Albert Einstein*

-- creativity is subtraction.
 > *"Society may give an exclusive right to the profits arising from them, as an encouragement to men to pursue ideas which may produce utility, but this may or may *not be done, according to the will and convenience of the society, without claim or complaint from any body.*
 > *"The best defense against logic is ignorance.*
 -->